Madison Beer & Vanessa Hudgens Co-Founded A Skin-Care Brand

-Madison Beer and Vanessa Hudgens have been like sisters for almost a decade.
-When Beer moved to L.A. at fourteen, she became close friends with Hudgens' younger sister, Stella, and through her, was soon introduced the the former High School Musical star who quickly turned from an idol to friend.
+Vanessa Hudgens and Madison Beer have been like sisters for almost a decade.
+When Beer moved to L.A. at fourteen, she became close friends with Hudgens' younger sister, Stella, and through her, was soon introduced the former High School Musical star who quickly turned from an idol to friend.

 "I remember meeting Vanessa when she drove up to my house to pick up Stella one afternoon, I felt a kind of instant connection to her," Beer recalled during our recent Zoom interview, describing their instant big-sister bond.
 "Growing up, of course, I was a huge fan.
 Because she's a tiny bit older than me, with more experience, I really looked up to her."